arthurhenrique/pgbackup/README.rst

 Run tests locally using ``make`` if virtualenv is active:

 ::

   $ make
-If virtualenv isnât active then use:
+If virtualenv is active then use:

 ::

   $ pipenv run make